MD/PhD

 Welcome from the Program Director

 We are so pleased that you are considering the MD/PhD program at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
-Where you train to be a physician-scientist will make a difference in your success and career satisfaction.
+The program you select for your training will make a difference in your career success and satisfaction.

 Our job is to facilitate the growth of our students so that they can use their knowledge, curiosity, creativity and critical thinking to make us reconsider our assumptions about human physiology and pathophysiology.
-Our goal is to teach medicine and science so as to develop the next generation of scientists who will transform the way medicine is practiced.
+Our goal is to teach medicine and science to develop the next generation of physician-scientists who will transform the way medicine is practiced.

 Best Wishes,